-Providing your customers with consistent, friendly and reliable service has never been more important, and the ability to deliver best-in-class support through any channel at any given time is equally crucial to maintaining a positive customer experience.
+Providing your customers with consistent, friendly, and reliable service has never been more important.
+And the ability to deliver best-in-class support through any channel at any given time is equally crucial to maintaining a positive customer experience.

 What is Customer Service?

-At its core, Customer Service entails helping customers solve problems, offering instruction on your product or service, and answering any customer questions or inquiries in a timely and friendly way.
+At its core, Customer Service entails helping customers solve problems, offering instruction on your product or service, and answering customer questions or inquiries in a timely and friendly way.

 In many cases, a customer will reach out to a company with their request, question, or complaint, prompting a service agent or other team member to address the issue or concern.

-Customer service can (and does) play a massive role in brand and overall company success - especially considering 80% of customers say the experience a company provides is as important as its products or services, and 95% of customers also say customer service is important to their choice of loyalty to a brand.
+Customer service can (and does) play a massive role in brand and overall company success - especially considering 80% of customers say the experience a company provides is as important as its products or services.
+95% of customers also say customer service is important to their choice of loyalty to a brand.

-These statistics highlight the importance of offering consistently quick, relevant and authentic service experiences, as any customer interaction - good or bad - can (and does) play an extensive role in customer acquisition and retention.
+These statistics highlight the importance of offering consistently quick, relevant, and authentic service experiences, as any customer interaction - good or bad - can (and does) play an extensive role in customer acquisition and retention.
 When your customers experience friendly, helpful and efficient service, they’re more likely to refer your business to friends and family, which is also a key factor in fueling sustained business growth.

-When a business can dedicate and invest in resources, including its people and technology - to bettering its customer service efforts, it builds trust with the customer and ensures they stay happy and loyal to your brand.
+When a business can dedicate and invest in resources, including its people and technology - to bettering its customer service efforts, it builds trust with the customer and ensures they remain happy and loyal to your brand.